 “How amazing is it that a kid from Butte, Neb., and a kid from Oakland, Calif. — middle-class kids, her with a single mom trying to buy a home, me with a dad who dies when I’m a teenager and my little brother’s in elementary school, my mom’s a stay-at-home mom — but because of what this country has given us and the opportunities, we are going to be the next president and vice president of the United States,” Walz said.

-Back in Minnesota, some voters were buzzing about the possibility of a vice president Walz.
+In Minnesota on Tuesday, some voters were buzzing about the possibility of a vice president Walz.

 As he headed into the Capri Theater polling place in north Minneapolis on Tuesday, Mike Knowlen said he was going to vote for Harris because he couldn’t stomach the idea of another Trump presidency.
-If Harris wins, Knowlen said he would be disappointed to lose Walz as governor.
+If Harris won, Knowlen said he would be disappointed to lose Walz as governor.

 “He’s awesome, I love that dude,” Knowlen said.
 “He seems like the type of guy you could actually go have a beer with, which obviously shouldn’t be the criteria for picking your vice president, but it sure does seem to help, you know what I mean?
 Somebody that’s relatable.”